txtms/api/source/index.html.md

 ```

-This endpoint retrieves all orders/, you can also define an ID to get only one.
+This endpoint retrieves all orders, you can also define an ID to get only one.

 ### HTTP Request